sprucelabsai-community/jest-sheets-reporter/README.md

 6. After save, click "Create Credentials" in the upper right.
 7. Give it a name, leave everything else blank and save
 8. After save, click "Credentials" in the left menu
+8. Then click on your service account's name
 9. On the service account details page, click "KEYS" tab
 10. Click Add Key -> JSON
 11. Take the download private key and open it